Nanny's Simplified Enchiladas

 Preparation

-4. Fill each tortilla with a larve strip of filling and form the enchiladas by rolling and tucking the tortilla under itself and the filling. (see photos for reference) Place on your baking sheet and grab a spoon.
+Fill each tortilla with a large strip of filling and form the enchiladas by rolling and tucking the tortilla under itself and the filling. (see photos for reference) Place on your baking sheet and grab a spoon.

-5. Spread some of each salsa on their corresponding enchiladas.
+Spread some of each salsa on their corresponding enchiladas.
 Do this to your liking, and add however much cheese your heart desires on top!
+Garnish with cilantro and enjoy!

 Comments